kszup/mp-swap-out/README.md

 The use case here will be to move a network PAN to the secondary network index after an upgrade.

 #### Setup
-1. Copy the contents of this repo to the plugin directory of the EmberZNet SDK (protocol/zigbee/app/framework/plugin-host/mp-swap-out) and restart Simplicity Studio so that AppBuilder can recognize the new plugin and populate the Plugins tab.
+1. Copy the contents of this repo to the plugin directory of the EmberZNet SDK (protocol/zigbee/app/framework/plugin-host/mp-swap-out) and restart Simplicity Studio so that AppBuilder can recognize the new plugin and populate the list under the Plugins tab.
 2. Add the plugin to the host project through AppBuilder and build.
 The NCP does not require any changes.

 #### Example procedure